Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 CD Projekt Red’s Gwent strips out the mana curve entirely.
 Every card you play costs nothing, but you only draw ten cards per match, split across three rounds.
 The pressure is on when to commit strength and when to pass, and the round-based play feels more like poker than Hearthstone.
 For deeper lore and deck strategy, see our best Gwent cards guide and Gwent deck builds breakdown.

 Gwent has the most film-like card art on this list.
-When we tried standalone Gwent on PC, we finished the single-player Rogue Mage expansion in about nine hours and unlocked a full faction’s worth of cards from it along the way, which made the follow-up Thronebreaker campaign approachable without paying for a single booster pack.
+The standalone single-player Rogue Mage expansion runs around nine hours and unlocks a full faction’s worth of cards along the way, which makes the follow-up Thronebreaker campaign approachable without paying for a single booster pack.

 #6.
 Shadowverse